sammyl720/remix-supabase-template/README.md

 - **Role-Based Authorization**: Protect routes based on user roles.
 - **Tailwind CSS Styling**: Pre-configured UI components for a modern look.
 - **Top Navigation Bar**: A responsive navbar that adapts to authentication state.
+- **Dockerized Deployment**: Simplified deployment using Docker and Docker Compose.

 ---